Jump to main content Jump to footer Skip navigation Jump to navigation start

 D9 Anna Maria "Settela" Steinbach

-Settela Steinbach was one of 578 Roma and Sinti arrested in 1944 and taken to Camp Westerbork.
-Her hair was cut off there, so she covered her head with a strip torn from a sheet as a scarf.
-On 19 May 1944, Settela was put on a freight train to Auschwitz.
-As the doors of the wagon closed, she was filmed staring out by Rudolf Breslauer, a Jewish prisoner who had been ordered to film the train leaving Westerbork.
-Settela was killed within the next few months, together with her mother, two brothers, two sisters, her aunt, her two nephews and her niece.
+Settela Steinbach was one of 578 Roma and Sinti to be detained in 1944 and taken to the Westerbork camp.
+Once there, her hair was shorn off, so she had to tie a torn strip of cloth around her head as a covering.
+On 19 May 1944, Settela was transported to Auschwitz.
+As the wagon doors closed, she was staring out and captured at that precise moment on film by Rudolf Breslauer, a Jewish prisoner who was filming on behalf of the camp’s commander.
+Settela was killed sometime in the next few months, along with her mother, two brothers, two sisters, her aunt, her two nephews and her niece.
 Only her father survived.

 Picture of Anna Maria Steinbach